- School & Youth

 Historic New England was founded in 1910 by William Sumner Appleton.
 Committed to safeguarding the treasures—small and large—that embody the region’s cultural heritage, Appleton made his commitment a reality.
-As a result, Historic New England now maintains an unparalleled network of historic properties in the region as well as object collections and archives, all of which have something to offer everyone.
+As a result, Historic New England now maintains an unparalleled network of historic properties in the region as well as object collections and archives.
 Our holdings require ongoing preservation, conservation, and interpretation.
-To show your commitment to helping Historic New England continue to fulfill Appleton’s imperative and steward our important cultural resources, you can select one of the designated funds below.
+Show your support by selecting one of the designated funds below.
 Contributions of any amount are welcome.

 Government, foundation, and corporate support has never been more critical.
 Philanthropic grants provide essential funding for Historic New England’s broad-reaching education programs, exhibitions, preservation services, and the sharing of our expertise and resources with other heritage organizations.

 Corporate grants and in-kind gifts are essential to our continued success and recognized throughout the institution.